TheThingILearn/SDK-Emulator/README.md

 # sdkamulator
-a scrpt for the sdk manager to make it easier to install and run android emulator.
+a script for the sdk manager that make it easier to setup sdkmanger on your computer and to install and run android emulators.

+### set-up